AlpacaLabs/garden/README.md

 By default, this Garden configuration will use services as they exist in `master`.

 If you want to do iterative development locally, you'll need to use the "garden link" command.
+This will allow you to make experimental code changes in different repos in different directories from this one, and Garden will automatically build and deploy and re-run tests/tasks.

 You should only need to run this once.
 ```bash
 make link